-How to Train for an Ultra-Distance Bikepacking Race
+How to Train for an Ultra-Distance Cycling Event

-With the racing season approaching, we ask three Apidura Ambassadors how they prepare for ultra-distance bikepacking races.
-With their combined experience of how to ride – and win – these epic events, we can think of no better trio than Kristof Allegaert, Sarah Hammond and Josh Ibbett to ask for advice on the three pillars of race prep: Body, mind, and bike.
+We ask three Apidura Ambassadors how they prepare for ultra-distance bikepacking races.
+With their combined experience of how to ride – and win – these epic events, we can think of no better trio than Kristof Allegaert, Sarah Hammond and Josh Ibbett to ask for advice on the three pillars of race prep: Body, mind, and process.

 Mastering the Body

 Sarah: ‘Until you are in race situation, you won’t know how your body is going to react.
 However, there are steps you can take to train and prepare.’

 Josh: ‘From six months out, I would advise focusing on general fitness.
 Yes, you need to start doing longer rides – ideally with the bike and position you will use for the event – but the main focus should be on building up your threshold and riding at tempo.
 Training at threshold improves your speed, and riding at tempo (just below threshold) makes you more efficient.
 The key thing to remember is: Any pace you ride at is a percentage of your threshold power, so if you raise your threshold, then your endurance power will also improve.’

 Sarah: ‘It’s a bit of a misconception that you need to ride ridiculous distances every week.
 Yes, do it every now and then for good measure, as once you have experience with ultra-endurance, your body won’t forget it, but most of the time it’s not necessary.
 During the week, I’ll do two strength sessions (hill reps in a big gear), three sub-threshold efforts (20-60 minutes riding just below my threshold), and two core sessions in the gym.
 Weekends are for riding long; back-to-back days, lots of climbing, and lots of kilometres.
 Mondays are rest days, and I’ll always try and roster it off work so I can just lay still!’